img icon logo

 Teeth whitening strips away stains by opening up the pores in the enamel.
 These procedures leave teeth prone to staining for a couple of days.
 At this time, teeth pick up pigments from dark-colored beverages and foods more without much of a stretch.

 Temporary sensitivity also results from whitening.
 The enamel is temporarily weakened by treatment.
 It leaves teeth susceptible to acids.
 Your dentist might advise you to avoid some foods and drinks for at least 48 hours.
-Good care during this time means longer-lasting teeth whitening Chicago.
+Good care during this time means longer-lasting teeth whitening elmhurst.

 You must adhere to aftercare instructions to prevent damage and keep your smile bright and healthy.
 It is important to protect your teeth from staining agents during this time.